Jamie Lowe Art Teacher

 Jamie established a website for his photography: Jamie Lowe Photography, which has the journal: 'The Ministry of Noodles' associated with it.
 Gradually, Jamie's photography has evolved toward: 'Travel', 'Street' and 'Documentary' style and much of his published work is in these areas, although he enjoys shooting people and has dabbled in Fashion photography.
 He has an 'all-rounder' attitude to photography jobs.
 Jamie sustains his enthusiasm for photography alongside full time work and in between photography projects, by engaging in self-imposed projects such as: 'The Guangzhounaut Dailies' where he disciplines himself to capture a moment from life in Guangzhou with his iPhone camera every day, then- edits and retouches it on the phone before posting it to a Tumblr site of the same title.
 Needless to say holiday periods provide great opportunities for Jamie to extend his travel photography.

-(Current iPhone photography can by Jamie can be seen on Instagram here
+(Current iPhone photography and Art works by Jamie can be seen posted on Instagram here

 Click for slideshow